jorop/landscaping-docs/docs/troubleshooting.md

 The `Engine Plugin Folder` can be found where the Unreal Engine Editor is installed on your system, e.g.
 `C:/Program Files/Epic Games/UE_4.26/Engine/Plugins`

-## Tiles are far apart in the World Composition Tab

-Actually, this is just a UI problem, which is easily fixed by loading the Levels of a World Composition in the Levels Tab and save them.

-- Open the Levels Tab (Window -> Levels)
-- Select all Levels
-- Right-click -> Load
-- __All levels are now in the right position__
-- Right-click -> Save

-This will fix the wrong visualization in the World Composition Tab.

 ## Changing Levels

 When changing levels, the plugin may not detect the new World which is neccessary to save the metadata.
 Please close the `Landscaping Tab` and open it again.
 Thank you.

 ## Edges on the outmost border

 Due to the transformation of the input data, on areas, where no data is found the height is set to 0.
-Therefore, steep edges on outher border of the Landscape or World Composition occur.
-Normally, this is not a problem, because who cares about the end of the world?
+Therefore, steep edges on outmost borders of the Landscape or World Composition occur.
+Normally, this is not a problem and does not have any perfomance impacts.
-Anyway - there are 2 options to solve this, if it is a problem for your project:
+If this is a problem there are 2 options to solve this:

 - The steep edges can easily be fixed within the native Unreal Engine Landscape Mode Sculpting Tools
-- If your input data uses meter as unit, you may uncheck `Use UTM Projection` (not recommended)
+- Use one of the options in the [DTM Import Options](heights.md?id=options) dialog

 ## Missing Tiles